IABTechLab/uid2docs/docs/guides/integration-prebid-client-side.md

 });
 ```

-It is possible that the user's DII has opted out of UID2 previously.
-In this case, the UID2 module will respect the optout preference and no UID2 token will be generated and collected by Prebid.js.
+It is possible that the user has opted out of UID2 previously.
+In this case, the UID2 module respects the user's optout and no UID2 token is generated and collected by Prebid.js.

 ## Checking the Integration